-6.2 BUDGET DIVISION

-http://science.unimelb.edu.au/
+6.2 FACULTY OF SCIENCE

+https://science.unimelb.edu.au

-Science at the University of Melbourne is the most highly ranked Faculty of Science in Australia.\ Science is defined by its research excellence in the physical and life sciences and is at the forefront of research addressing major societal issues from climate change to disease.
+Science at the University of Melbourne is among the most highly ranked Faculties of Science in Australia.
+Science is defined by its research excellence in the physical and life sciences and is at the forefront of research addressing major societal issues from climate change to disease.
 Our discoveries help build an understanding of the world around us.

 We have over 150 years of experience in pioneering scientific thinking and analysis, leading to outstanding teaching and learning and offer a curriculum based on highly relevant research, which empowers our STEM students and graduates to understand and address complexities that impact real world issues and the challenges of tomorrow.

 We aspire to engage the broader community with the impact that Science has on our everyday lives.
 Through the strength of our internships and research project offerings, our students are provided opportunities to engage with industry partners to solve real-world issues.

-The Faculty of Science has over 40,000 alumni and is one of the largest faculties in the University comprising seven schools: BioSciences, Chemistry, Earth Sciences, Ecosystem and Forest Sciences, Geography, Mathematics and Statistics, and Physics.
+The Faculty of Science has over 53,000 alumni and is one of the largest faculties in the University comprising seven schools: BioSciences, Chemistry, Earth Sciences, Ecosystem and Forest Sciences, Geography, Mathematics and Statistics, and Physics.

-The Faculty is custodian of the Bio21 Molecular Science and Biotechnology Institute, Office for Environmental Programs and home to numerous Centres.
+The Faculty is custodian of the Bio21 Molecular Science and Biotechnology Institute, Office for Environmental Programs, Australian Mathematical Sciences Institute (AMSI) and home to numerous Centres.

-Science manages more than \$280 million of income per annum, with a staff base in the order of 220 professional staff, and more than 540 academic staff.
+Science manages more than \$315 million of income per annum, with a staff base in the order of 290 professional staff, and more than 630 academic staff.

-We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 11 000 undergraduate and graduate students.
-The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science) with enrolments of approximately 8800 students.

-The Faculty of Science is a leader in research, contributing approximately \$50 million in HERDC income per annum.
+We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 9,700 undergraduate and 2,400 graduate students.
+The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science).
+The Faculty of Science is a leader in research, contributing approximately \$80 million in HERDC income per annum.
 The Faculty of Science is highly research focused, performing strongly in the ARC competitive grants schemes, often out-performing the national average.
 The Faculty of Science is currently growing its competitiveness and standing in the NHMRC space.